vhula/easy-game-notes/README.md

 ## Bet Sizing and Thin Value

-Most people make decision whether or not to call, raise, or fold baised on two main considerations:
+Most people make decision whether or not to call, raise, or fold based on two main considerations:

 1. **Their cards.** Most players won't fold <b>AA</b> on a <b>JT9</b> board when